 It is an engineering degree designed according to the accreditation requirements of the Engineering Accreditation Commission (EAC) of ABET, the accreditation agency for engineering programs in the United States.

 Is this degree accredited now?

-Definitely not.
-SPSU is accredited by the Southern Association of Colleges and Schools and all degrees must adhere to their accreditation requirements.
-In addition, application will be made for accreditation of the electrical Engineering program by ABET as early as possible.
-ABET will not accept the application for accreditation of a new program until the program has some graduates.
+SPSU is also accredited by the Southern Association of Colleges and Schools and all degrees must adhere to their accreditation requirements.
+In addition, application was made for accreditation of the electrical Engineering program by ABET as early as possible in May of 2013.
+ABET does not accept the application for accreditation of a new program until the program has initial graduates.

-How does that affect Professional Licensing in Georgia?
+How does that affect Professional Licensing in Georgia and other states?

 Georgia like other states requires applicants to graduate from an ABET accredited program or equivalent.
-Until ABET accreditation is received, this program should be viewed as the equivalent.
-Also, the Board of Professional Engineers and Land Surveyors (BPELS) has already reviewed the engineering curricula at SPSU and voted to accept them as satisfying the requirement.
-The Board’s decision allows SPSU engineering students to sit for the Fundamentals of Engineering Exam, which is the first step towards professional licensure as an engineer.
+Even before our ABET accreditation was received in the summer of 2014, this program was viewed as the equivalent.
+For example, the Board of Professional Engineers and Land Surveyors (BPELS) reviewed the engineering curricula at SPSU in 2009 and voted to accept them as satisfying the requirement.
+The Board’s decision allowed SPSU engineering students to sit for the Fundamentals of Engineering Exam, which is the first step towards professional licensure as an engineer.